-If you've had one too many glasses of rosé this summer, it's time to switch it up.
-On a balmy July evening, there is nothing better than a glass of homemade sangria, and trust us: It's easier to make than you think, and we're not the only ones to think so.
+If you've had one too many glasses of rosé this summer, then it's time to switch it up.
+On a balmy July evening, there's nothing better than a glass of homemade sangria, and trust us: It's easier to make than you think, and we're not the only ones that think so.

 "There's nothing more festive and fun than a pitcher of sangria," says Kieran Chavez, beverage director of Boqueria, a lively Spanish tapas bar and restaurant in NYC's West Village.
 "Serving sangria is also an easy way to take the work out of making drinks at home and get back to enjoying your company."

-To make your sangria-making process a little less daunting, we asked three NYC sommeliers to share their best wines for sangria—and they did not disappoint!
+To make your sangria-making process easier, we asked three NYC sommeliers to share their best wines for sangria—and they did not disappoint!
 Whether you're in the mood for red, white, rosé, or even sparkling sangria, they have the perfect wine for you.